Skip to main content

 Eligibility Requirements

-Students must achieve and maintain a GPA of at least 3.3 to be eligible for the Honors Program, and the 3.3 GPA must be maintained even after being admitted into the Honors Program.
-Students whose GPA drops below 3.3 will be dropped from the Honors Program (though these students can register for special studies in order to complete their research).
+Students must achieve and maintain a GPA of at least 3.7 to be eligible for the Honors Program, and the 3.7 GPA must be maintained even after being admitted into the Honors Program.
+Students whose GPA drops below 3.7 will be dropped from the Honors Program (though these students can register for special studies in order to complete their research).
 Likewise, to be eligible to start the program, students may not have any outstanding incomplete (INC) grades on their record.
+Students must have taken or be concurrently enrolled in PUBPOL 3120 Research Design, Practice and Policy during the semester of application.

 Application Procedure

 It is preferable that students apply for the Honors Program a minimum of three semesters before their expected graduation date.
 Students must complete a Honors Program Application Form.
-The application is due April 1st of junior year for May Graduates, and November 1st of junior year for December graduates.
-To complete the form, students must identify and get the consent of a Brooks School faculty Research Mentor.
+The application is due April 15th of junior year for May Graduates, and November 15th of junior year for December graduates.
+To complete the form, students must identify and get the consent of a Brooks School faculty Research Mentor and have a rough plan for their research topic, data source, and methods.
 Students who are planning to study abroad second semester of junior year are encouraged to arrange a mentor and complete the application before leaving for off campus studies.
 The Research Mentor will help the student identify a topic, and act as an advisor throughout the Honors Program.
 The Research Mentor must approve the student’s proposed thesis topic and sign the application form.
 The student will be notified within two weeks of submitting the Brooks School Honors Program Application whether they are accepted into the program.

 The Honors Thesis

 The major component of the Honors Program is the honors thesis.
 Each student is required to conduct original research on a topic chosen by the student.
 The research must be written up in a formal scientific manner.
 The faculty Research Mentor will supervise the research.
-The Research Mentor and an additional Faculty Representative who are assigned by the Director of Undergraduate Studies will grade the final research during an oral thesis defense.
-The Research Mentor and Faculty Representative may request revisions, which must be incorporated into the final version of the written thesis that is due by the last day of classes.
+The Research Mentor and a faculty committee assigned by the Director of Undergraduate Studies will grade the final research paper.
+The Research Mentor and/or committee may request revisions, which must be incorporated into the final version of the written thesis that is due by the last day of classes.
 For examples of recent Brooks School honors thesis’ visit eCommons.

 Additional Requirements